hhztap/Resourcely/README_STREAMLIT.md

 ---

-**Built with ❤️ using Streamlit and the existing 2-Week Staffing Suggester codebase**
+**Built with ❤️ using Streamlit and the existing Resourcely codebase**